PMZ Chief Executive

 What do you do for PMZ?

 My job is to lead the team down the right road and hopefully inspire them in the process!
 They certainly inspire me.
-I’ve been here 16 years and not a day goes by when my heart doesn’t burst with the sheer pride and joy of working in a place that is all about making things happen for people.
+I’ve been here 19 years – including 10 years as CEO – and still not a day goes by when my heart doesn’t burst with the sheer pride and joy of working in a place that is all about making things happen for people.

 Do you play any instruments?

 I play guitar in a manner of speaking.
 Compared to everyone else at PMZ I’m terrible.
 Compared to my mum I’m fabulous.

 What musical instrument would best describe you as a person?

 I feel because I’m Scottish I should say the bagpipes.
 But I fear people might say it’s because I’m an old bag that makes a bit of a racket if you don’t play with me properly.
 And I’m obviously nothing like that.
 Honestly.

 What has music done for you in your life?